What is a Periodontist?

 - Dental implant placement, maintenance and repair

-integratedDENTAL’s very own Dr. Brandon Katz, DDS, studied periodontology and implant dentistry at Stony Brook University where he continues to earn his Certificate in Periodontology, as well as a Masters in Biomedical Sciences.
+integratedDENTAL’s very own Dr. Brandon Katz, DDS, studied periodontology and implant dentistry at Stony Brook University where he now teaches in the Postgraduate Periodontal Program.
 He is also a member of the American Academy of Periodontology.